Topic No. 017: Overview of Covered and Exempt Units

 - Commercial space where there is incidental and infrequent residential use; and,

 - A residential unit where there is no longer residential use and there is a commercial or other non-residential use.

 Certain dwelling units whose rents are controlled or regulated by another government unit, agency or authority may be exempt from the rent increase limitations of the Ordinance, but are still subject to the just cause eviction provisions.
 In addition, pursuant to a state law, the Costa-Hawkins Rental Housing Act, some single-family homes and condominiums may be exempt from the rent increase limitations of the Ordinance but not the just cause eviction provisions.

 If there is a question about whether a unit is covered by or exempt from the Rent Ordinance, a landlord or a tenant may file a petition at the Rent Board for a determination of jurisdiction.
-To receive a copy of the landlord or tenant petition form, you can fax it to yourself through our Fax Back system by calling (415) 252-4660 or visit our website at www.sfrb.org.
-The forms are also available at our office.
+Petition forms can be found in the Forms Center on the Rent Board’s website and are also available at our office.